TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Culture
         *   Other sponsorships

-    *   HSBC is 'World's best bank' We have received one of the industry's most significant accolades.
+    *   HSBC wins 'World's Best Bank' We have received one of the industry's most significant accolades.
 *   Careers

     *   Key hiring areas